SashiDo/awesome-teachable-machine/README.md

 You can use this carefully selected list for your personal inspiration, as a guidance on how to introduce Machine Learning concepts to others, finding ways for building physical sorting machine from scratch or as a cookbook of how to spin up a cool MVP in no time!

+# Quick links to sections in this page

 <table>
 <thead>